Barcelona, Spain

 Program Overview

-FROM FOOTBALL TO FOOD, SPARK LEARNING WITH SIX WEEKS IN SPELLBINDING SPAIN
+FROM SOCCER TO FOOD, SPARK LEARNING WITH SIX WEEKS IN SPELLBINDING SPAIN

 This six-week program has all you need to get to know beautiful Barcelona, Spain’s second largest city, known for incredible art and architecture, fabulous food, and a vibrant social scene.
 Choose one or two of four classes designed to maximize cultural exploration through economics, sport, food, politics, and sustainability, and ideal for majors in business, psychology, arts, social science, and environmental science.